carlosinho/cursor-odometer/README.md

         It shows the total in miles or kilometers, in silly units like blue whales and Titanics, and issues certificates when the total passes real-world distances: your first marathon, the height of Everest, the edge of space, the width of Delaware or Germany, and eventually the Moon.
         <br /><br />
         MIT licensed.
+        <h2>Why</h2>
+        Nobody knows how far their cursor goes in a year.
+And I am sure everybody wants to know it badly.
+So, now you can.
     </td>
   </tr>
 </table>

 <br clear="right" />

-## Why

-Nobody knows how far their cursor goes in a year.
-And I am sure everybody wants to know it badly.
-So, now you can.

 ## What it does